 Q.9 Are the brains of synaesthetes different?

-The answer to this is almost certainly 'yes', but this doesn't mean that synaesthetes are mad or have brain-damage or anything like that.
+Yes, but not in a way that is problematic or reflects pathology.
 Most theories of synaesthesia talk about re-wiring or extra-connections in the brain.
-A recent study has shown that white matter in the brains of people with synaesthesia is organised differently (Rouw & Schulte, 2007).
+White matter, which connects different regions together, in the brains of people with synaesthesia is organised differently (Rouw & Schulte, 2007) and there is more grey matter in some regions of the brain relating to perception and attention.
 Another brain imaging study has shown that when certain synaesthetes hear spoken words then the parts of the brain normally dedicated to colour are used (Nunn et al., 2002).
 This suggests that parts of the brain that are normally used to process colour derived from vision are used instead to process colour derived from speech. ^

 Q.10 Does it run in families?